Ensembl/ensembl-website-help-and-docs/docs/ensembl-help/using-ensembl/ensembl-apps/feature-explorer/feature-explorer.md

 ### Find a gene

-Select the magnifying glass icon to search for an entity ie a gene.
+Select the magnifying glass icon to search for a gene.

 ### Previously viewed

-Select the bookmark icon to see previously viewed entities ie genes or transcripts.
+Select the bookmark icon to see previously viewed features, i.e. genes, transcripts, or variants.

-Previously viewed is an auto-generated browsing history of up to 20 genes (or other entities) previously loaded within the Feature explorer application.
+Previously viewed is an auto-generated browsing history of up to 20 genes (or other features) previously loaded within the Feature explorer application.

 ### Download

 Select the underlined down arrow icon to download sequence data.

-Download enables export of the sequence data for an entity.
-If your entity is a gene you can download the genomic sequence and all of its transcripts and translations.
+Download enables export of the sequence data for a feature.
+If your feature is a gene, you can download the genomic sequence and all of its transcripts and translations.

-To download tick the box next to the sequence data you need then select the green Download button.
+To download tick the box next to the sequence data you need, then select the green Download button.
 Sequence data are exported in FASTA format.